epinio/epinio/docs/user/tutorials/install_epinio_on_eks.md

 ## EKS Prerequisites

 * We follow the documented recommendation of having at least 2 nodes for EKS
-* Epinio v0.0.21 has been tested with AWS EKS incl. kubernetes version v1.20.4
+* Epinio v0.1.0 has been tested with AWS EKS incl. kubernetes version v1.20.7 and v1.21.2
 * To do more extensive testing we recommend a 2 node cluster with "t3.xlarge" instances
 * To just try out Epinio, e.g. 2 "t3a.large" are sufficient